ivoysey/agdademo/patter.md

 that out of the way:

-  - there's a lot of really interesting work happening right now using agda to formalize some of the developments in HoTT, or to use HoTT and Agda together to produce new ways formalize other things. i'm not going to talk about that at all.
+  - there's a lot of really interesting work happening right now using agda to formalize some of the developments in HoTT, or using HoTT and Agda together to produce new ways formalize other things. i'm not going to talk about that at all.

-    if the technical details mean something, i'm pretty much going to stay entirely inside `Set`. there's nothing higher order happening here, even though most of it probably works in that more general setting.
+    if the technical details mean something to you, i'm pretty much going to stay entirely inside `Set`. there's nothing higher order happening here, even though most of it probably works in that more general setting.

-    i think it's better to have a really good understanding of agda as a tool before trying to use it to work on HoTT as a domain. doing that requires that you use some of the more arcane features of the language, which is really exciting but not a great place to start.
+    i think it's better to have a really good understanding of agda as a tool before trying to use it to work on HoTT as a domain. doing that requires that you use some of the more arcane features of the language, which is exciting but not a great place to start.

-    for more information about that, talk to me later or talk to the real
-    experts: favonia, evan cavallo, ed morehouse, carlo anguili, and dan licata.
+    for more information about that, talk to me later or to the real experts that are patient enough to help me when i'm stuck: favonia, evan cavallo, ed morehouse, carlo angiuli, and dan licata.

-  - i'm also not going to start at the very beginning. there will be language features that i gloss over here that deserve a more full treatement. my goal is not to prove to you (the highly novel fact) that addition on `Nat` is commutative, or really go into a careful discussion of Agda syntax, but to show you why it's beautiful to work in Agda for some kinds of problems.
+  - i'm also not going to start at the very beginning. there will be language features that i gloss over here that deserve a much more careful treatement. my goal is not to prove the highly novel fact that addition on `Nat` is commutative to you, or really go into a careful discussion of Agda syntax, but to show you why it's beautiful to work in Agda.

     there are a bunch of great tutorials that take that careful syntactic approach on the Agda wiki and around the internet.

-    a really great resource to start with from here is dan licata's agda course from Wesleyan. he's offered access to anyone at cmu that wants to see the materials if you shoot him an email.
+    a really great resource to start with from here is dan licata's agda course from Wesleyan. he's offered access to anyone at cmu that wants to see the materials if you shoot him an email. if you have nothing else to do for a week, i emphatically reccomend it.

 style of approach
 -----------------